Fight brings UK election to life

-LONDON, England -- Britain's Deputy Prime Minister John Prescott was involved in a scuffle as he made his way to a campaign event in North Wales.
+LONDON, England (CNN) -- Britain's general election campaign has come alive after Deputy Prime Minister John Prescott was involved in a scuffle with a protester.

 Other leading politicians were on the rough end of public opinion on Wednesday amid campaigning for the June 7 general election.